mayngo-net/mayngo-net.github.io/index.markdown

 - Shortlisted for the [Woollahra Digital Literary Awards](https://www.woollahra.nsw.gov.au/library/whats_on/digital_literary_award) in the non-fiction category for my review essay of ‘On the Line’ (by Joseph Ponthus, trans. by Stephanie Smee) published in [_Kill Your Darlings_](https://www.killyourdarlings.com.au/article/lives-on-the-line/)

 - Shortlisted for the 2021 Wheeler Centre [The Next Chapter award](https://www.wheelercentre.com/next-chapter/meet-the-2021-writers/) for a crime fiction manuscript

+- Accepted onto the mentoring program Asian Women Writers, where I was mentored by Abigail Fenton, Editorial Director at HQ stories.
+You can read my profile here.

 ![May](/assets/may.jpg)